malcolmwilson8/malcolmwilson8/README.md

 - 🧱 I’m currently working on: building my skills across HTML, CSS and JS
 - 🌠 I'm curious about: APIs, AI, and creative coding
-- 🌄 Some facts about me: I speak French and Spanish, I'm learning 3D animation, love skateboarding, and have climbed Mount Kilimanjaro
+- 🌄 Some facts about me: I speak French and Spanish, I'm learning 3D animation, and have climbed Mount Kilimanjaro
 - 📬 You can reach me at: my [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/) profile

 ## Languages & Tools